 “There can hardly be any purpose in mentioning the fact [that most of the 500 are still alive] unless Paul is saying, in effect, ‘The witnesses are there to be questioned”.

 In addition to Paul’s use of an authentication, Paul knowing that most of the 500 brothers are still alive is also an example of “in-group knowledge”, or knowledge that is known to members of a group.
 A good analogy of this would be a young professional several years out of college knowing that most of his batchmates have gotten married, though some still have not gotten married.
 The young professional is aware of this information because he is in touch with his high school batch and everyone in the group is interested in such information (it is a subject of importance and relevance to the group).
 If a member in the batch proposes or is proposed to, information of that proposal will spread within the group.
-Similarly, when the marriage actually happens, knowledge of this information will spread within the group as well.
+Similarly, when the marriage actually happens, knowledge of this event will spread within the group as well.
 In the same way that this young professional knows how many of his batchmates are married and not married, Paul knew that most of the 500 brothers who had seen the risen Jesus on one occasion, were still alive some 25 years later — due to his being a member of the Christian movement.
 The subject of how many eyewitnesses to Jesus’ resurrection were still alive was an important subject within the early Church not only because they knew each other in friendship, but also because the death of eyewitnesses had important implications for the early Church.
 It meant, particularly, a decrease in capacity to provide firsthand testimony about Jesus and his resurrection, and also, an increase in urgency to put into writing what they knew about him.

 d.
 Conclusion on 1 Corinthians 15:3-7